-Contact the Collaborative for Student Achievement at (970) 491-7095 if you decide to withdraw from the semester.
+Contact the Office of Financial Aid at (970) 491-6321 if you decide to withdraw from the semester and are using financial aid.
 A withdrawal may require an immediate return of financial aid funds in excess of the earned financial aid.
 Earned financial aid is based on the length of time you were enrolled and attending classes.
 If you received a financial aid refund from your university student account, you will have to repay any funds that are in excess of the earned financial aid.